Our website uses cookies for statistical purposes.

 Company liquidation in Australia takes place when a business can no longer pay the debts it owes to its creditors or when the founding members jointly decide to end its activities.

-There are two types of liquidation, voluntary or official and an intermediate phase, called company administration, which is not essentially a liquidation process but rather an attempt to save the company.
+There are two types of liquidation, voluntary or mandatory, but there is also an intermediate phase, called company administration, which is not essentially a liquidation process but rather an attempt to save the company.
 When the company is dissolved and liquidated, it will also be removed from the Business Register.

 Our team of lawyers in Australia has worked with companies in financial difficulty and has strived, in each case, to find the most suitable solution to this process.